 Milk and coffee.
 It seems like a no brainer, right?
-Imagine the complaints a coffeeshop would get if it refused to offer cream for its customers.
+Imagine the complaints a coffee shop would get if it refused to offer cream to its customers.
 Heck, here in New England, walk into any Dunkin’ Donuts and ask for a regular coffee and you’ll be getting coffee with cream and sugar.
 When you have coffee, milk is an expectation.
 So it might surprise you that milk and coffee haven't always been an expected combination.

 In other words, coffee drinkers were doing just fine without milk for as long as the US has been a country.
 This may have something to do with the people drinking the coffee: for the first few centuries of its existence, coffee was made in Ethiopia and the Arabian peninsula, where drinking milk isn’t as common.
 Coffee was also appreciated for its strength, brewed Turkish style, with just a little sugar added, so milk would’ve just been making things weaker.